+Note.
+Odds ratios greater than 1 indicate increased odds of falling into a worse accuracy category compared to the kWh condition.

 As shown in Table 3, the reference class coefficients are positive for both the Percentage (Estimate = 1.44, 95% CI: 0.07 to 2.88, pd = 0.98) and USD (Estimate = 3.13, 95% CI: 1.81 to 4.50, pd = 1.00) conditions, relative to the kWh baseline.
 This indicates that, compared to the kWh condition, participants in both the Percentage and USD conditions were more likely to produce plans that fell into higher error categories.
 Moreover, the odds ratios (see Table 3) suggest that the USD condition led to a notably higher likelihood of large errors compared to the kWh baseline (OR = 22.9), while the Percentage condition also demonstrated increased odds (OR = 4.2) but was somewhat less detrimental to accuracy than USD.
 These results align with our descriptive findings and further clarify that framing the target reductions in absolute kWh units may facilitate significantly more accurate planning.
 Posterior predictive checks showed that the ordinal model provided a reasonable fit to the observed data (see Figure 3).